 In August 2015, the Authority participated in the 2015D refinancing of \$4.3 million NYS EFC Suffolk County Water Authority Water System Revenue Bond Series 2005B.
-The amount of \$0.3 million from the current Local Debt Service Reserve Fund was used as a source to refund a portion of the SRF Refunded Bonds.
+The amount of \$0.3 million from the current Local debt service Reserve Fund was used as a source to refund a portion of the SRF Refunded Bonds.
 This refunding resulted in a net present value savings net of reserve funds on hand of approximately \$0.05 million.
 The NYS EFC Series 2015D currently bear interest rates ranging from 3.55% to 4.00% with a final maturity date of October 1, 2025.

 In prior years, the Authority defeased certain debt obligations by placing the proceeds of new bonds and its own funds in an irrevocable trust to provide for all future debt service payments on the old bonds.
 Accordingly, the trust account assets and the liability for the defeased bonds are not included in the Authority's financial statements.
-At May 31, 2016, the amount of defeased debt obligation outstanding was approximately \$120.6 million.
+At May 31, 2017, the amount of defeased debt obligation outstanding was approximately \$222.7 million.

-Interest expense on the bonds was \$29.3 million for the year ended May 31, 2016.
+Interest expense on the bonds was \$28.9 million \$29.3 million for the years ended May 31, 2017 and 2016, respectively.